Yamaha PSR-S970 review

 Synthesizers share some similarities with keyboard workstations—they are both meant for audio editing, first of all.
 However, synthesizers aren’t meant to produce full songs internally.
 Instead, their audio editing capabilities are focused on manipulating sound waves through various means to create new, interesting sounds.

-And below, please take a moment to view some of the best-selling instruments currently being sold on Amazon (and see how well they compare to the PSR-970 throughout this article).
+And below, please take a moment to view some of the best-selling instruments currently being sold online (and see how well they compare to the PSR-970 throughout this article).